 Adjust to a Paralleled Angle

 This will require you to carefully hold and rotate the circular saw’s body until the blade and the face of the platform are parallel to each other.
 Make sure that you do this part right.
 Otherwise, you might warp your blade, strain your circular saw motor, ruin the wood, throw out your shaft from alignment, or worse, shatter the blade no matter the height.

 When you follow these steps, ensure that you gently slide the sacrificial piece from the front into the blade.
 Then, turn the wood over so that the reference point and cut are on the same side.
 Afterward, set the wood into the blade from behind the saw.
 This will give you a second reference cut or mark.

 Your reference cuts from the start should be on the underside.
 So, check to see that the reference cut from start to finish meeting at the same point.
-If they are not in line, you have to loosen the clamp and adjust as required.
+If they are not in line, you have to loosen your durable woodworking clamp and adjust as required.
 The blade is parallel when the two reference cuts perfectly line up once clamped.